Cockpit SX - Review

 Yet the Cockpit SX also manages to pack a remarkable programming punch for such a budget system, with an excellent set of mixers (for F3X gliders and fun-fly aerobats), flight phases, and absolute servo limits.

 Negative points are pretty minor really.
-The standard aerial is too long for easy DLG and indoor flying, but the optional stub aerial provides a solution (although be aware that range is reduced).
+The standard aerial is too long for easy DLG and indoor flying, but the optional stub aerial provides a solution (at the cost of a theoretical reduction in range, but I have never had any problems).
 The only other gripe is the non-linear response of the throttle channel (though this can be minimised by setting the idle trim as slow as possible).

 Comparing rival brands like JR and Futaba, none offer a synth let alone flight phases at anything like this price point.
 None can claim such a clever programming architecture.
 Indeed you have to look at Multiplex's own Evo 7 to find a genuine rival.
 The Evo 7 has similar programming capabilities, and a separate RF module.
 The Cockpit SX however is smaller, simpler, easier to program.
 What seals it for me though is that the SX somehow feels a lot more solid than the Evo.
 It's also cheaper.